 Can Companies use ODRL in Place of a DRM?

-ODRL is a big component of a successful digital rights management system, but not every industry relies on DRM to oversee copyrighted content.
+ODRL is a big component of a successful digital rights management system.
+However, not every industry relies on DRM to oversee copyrighted content.
 This is why ODRL plays a role in these industries, as it provides an established language for handling digital content.
-It also further manages digital language beyond the confines of a digital rights management system.
+It also manages digital language beyond the confines of a digital rights management system.